-The Mondulkiri Project (MP) is an ecotourism organisation established in October 2013 with the aim of helping abused and miss-treated Cambodian Elephants.
-MP signed an agreement with Bunong Indigenous Elders to rent a large area of forest close to Sen Monorom to protect it from logging.
-This area is now an award winning Elephant Sanctuary.
+The Mondulkiri Project (MP) is an amazing, award winning Elephant Sanctuary.
+Its aim is to rescue and help abused and miss-treated Cambodian Elephants.
+It is an ecotourism organisation which was established in October 2013.
+This is when the project signed an agreement with Bunong Indigenous Elders, to rent a large area of forest close to Sen Monorom which is now home to the rescued Elephants!

 Who benefits from the Mondulkiri Project?